nesty11/meet/README.md

 - Then the list should update to show the specified number of events

 **User Stories:**
-- As a user, I should be able to quickly view a default number of upcoming events, so that I can get a snapshot of what's happening.
-- As a user, I should be able to customize the number of displayed events, so that I can cater to my preferences and screen size.
+- As a user, I would like to be able to specify the number of events I want to view in the app so that I can see more or fewer events in the events list at once.

 ### Feature 4: Use the App When Offline 📴